justingrant94/BackEnd--Project4/README.md

 **Bugs:**

-**1.** The authenticated user is unable to delete their comment which i was working on for sometime but for the love of me I couldn't figure out how to sort it out, which is something that I would love to be able to fix in the future as comments can't be deleted on the frontend.
+**1.** The authenticated user is unable to delete their comment which I was working on for sometime but for the love of me I couldn't figure out how to sort it out, which is something that I would love to be able to fix in the future as comments can't be deleted on the frontend.

 **2.** Once the user has registered they still need to login as opposed to already being logged in.